 Greek Alphabet and Glossary

-An initiated, dues-paying member who is enrolled in the university.
+An initiated, dues-paying member who is enrolled at UCSB.

-An alumnus or group of alumni who serve as a resource for the chapter members and liaison between the national organization and the local chapter.
+An alum or group of alum who serve as a resource for the chapter members and liaison between the parent organization and the local chapter.

 A member of the organization that has graduated from college and continues to stay active with the organization by way of a graduate or alumni chapter.